“Cultivate the soil before planting the seed” – Chinese proverb

 Throughout the monthly cycle, inflammation plays a role in tissue repair and re-modelling of the uterine lining.
 The lining of the uterus reflects what is happening in the whole system, including the brain.
 The monthly female cycle is an indicator of the inflammatory status and if conception takes place, the foetus absorbs the mother’s life-long inflammatory profile in utero.

-This is why we need to investigate in detail the character of the cycle and flow.
+This is why we need to investigate in detail the character of the cycle and flow as an important biomarker.
 Any sign of a dysfunctional endometrium should be addressed in good time and effort should be made to optimize uterine receptivity during the preconception period.
 If you are preparing for IVF, improving the uterine lining is paramount as good quality embryos could fail to implant.

 Around 48 hours prior to implantation, a ‘conversation’ is initiated between the embryo and the endometrium.